 I have to tell you, I have not yet had a successful case of this kind.

 So what is a soul mate?
 Is it just another scam put out by deceptive psychics and fake readers?
-Is it is sentimental, starry-eyed delusion to keep women in subjection?
+Is it some sentimental, starry-eyed delusion to keep women in subjection?
 Where did this idea even come from?
-Is a revelation from the Spirit?
+Is it a revelation from the Spirit?

 So, enter not only the first generation of feminists, but also the Spiritualist movement, and their concept of the soul mate: the One True Love for which you are destined, and which must be found and retained at all costs if you are to have a true and happy marriage.
 But Prof. Ann Braude can explain it so much better than I can:

 Spiritualists believed that marriage commonly resulted from parental or social pressure, women’s lack of economic alternatives, and man’s lust.
 They wish to elevate marriage to a higher moral plane so that it would become “a soul union, not a curse.”
 In place of conventional marriages in which women relinquished their autonomy in exchange for economic support, Spiritualists proposed an egalitarian bond based on mutual spiritual attraction.
 “There is no real marriage, but the marriage of affection,” they insisted.
 Individualists as always, they replaced parental wisdom, social sanction, and economic expediency with the internal promptings of the individual heart as a basis for forming a marriage. …

 Hearkening back to the Fourierist theory of “passion of attraction,” Spiritualists advanced the doctrine of “spiritual affinities”, arguing that the natural order contained one true mate for every individual and that the union of true affinities endured forever.